 Upon returning home, Kim sent me a photo-shopped picture with the letters SDS and a partial U to make it look like I was writing the initials to San Diego State University on the bison located inside the cave.
 We could then send it to friends and tell people we defaced 15,000 year-old cave art.

 Kim and Mary stepped inside Église Saint Léonce, which is situated on the site of an ancient Gallo-Roman villa.
-It’s one of the oldest roman-style churches in the Dordogne area, dating back to the 12th century.
-There is a a legend that a servant shot an arrow at the cross in front of the church and fell, dead, with his head turned the wrong way.
+It’s one of the oldest Roman-style churches in the Dordogne area, dating back to the 12th century.
+There is a a legend that a servant shot an arrow at the cross in front of the church and fell dead, with his head turned the wrong way.
 Supposedly, a grave was opened in 1890 by members of an archaeology society, and they found a body with a head which was positioned back to front.
+Cue Rod Serling.

-Meanwhile, Tracy and I walked down to the river and saw a spot where picnic benches were lined up.
+Meanwhile, Tracy and I walked down to the river and found a spot where picnic benches were lined up.

 I asked the British chap (I think when you talk about Brits, chap must be used), what was up, he said that this is a place he takes his small tours for a wonderful Dordogne experience.
 It was quite a spread.